 Effective December 1, 2008, when an institutionalized person transfers between institutions (nursing homes, hospitals, hospices) in the same month, do not prorate the patient liability between the various institutions that he or she resided in during that month.
 The member will pay his or her patient liability to the institution that he or she were residing in on the first day of the month.
 ForwardHealth will automatically deduct the appropriate patient liability amount from the first nursing home, hospice, or long term inpatient hospital claim received for the member.
-If the amount of the patient liability amount will be deducted from the next claim(s) received for services provided in the month that patient liability is owed.
+If the amount of the patient liability exceeds the reimbursement amount of the first claim, the remaining liability amount will be deducted from the next claim(s) received for services provided in the month that patient liability is owed.
 Patient liability amounts deducted from claims will appear in the provider's remittance information.
 Nursing home, hospice, and inpatient hospital providers may have to occasionally transfer a patient liability amount that they collected from a member on the first day of a month to the appropriate provider who ultimately had the claim adjusted to reflect the required patient liability amount.